-If you want to understand the causes of a rectal fistula, it’s important to learn as many details as possible about this often chronic condition.
-Also commonly referred to as an anal fistula, a rectal fistula is a narrow cavity stretching between the bowel and the skin near the anus.
+If you want to understand what causes a rectal fistula, it’s important to first learn about what a fistula is.
+Also called an anal fistula, a rectal fistula is a narrow cavity or channel stretching between the bowel and the skin near the anus.
 This often results in a painful external opening in the skin.

 One of the most common causes of an anal fistula is an abscess which has developed because of an infection in an anal gland.
-When an anal gland becomes clogged with bacteria, fecal matter, or foreign matter, it can fill with pus and cause the formation of a fistula.
+When an anal gland becomes clogged with bacteria, fecal matter or foreign matter, it can fill with pus and a fistula can form.
 If an anal abscess is not treated promptly or doesn’t heal completely, a fistula will often remain after the abscess has been drained.

 Other less common causes of a rectal fistula can include: